mcfarlm3/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 - Size of the data payload was too large.

 Writes may fail partially or completely even though InfluxDB returns an HTTP `2xx` status code for a valid request.
-For example, a partial write may occur when InfluxDB writes all points that conform to the bucket schema, but rejects points that have the wrong data type in a field.
+For example, a partial write may occur when InfluxDB writes points that conform to the schema of existing data, but rejects points that have the wrong data type in a field.

 ## HTTP status codes